florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

 # k8s-environment-terraform
-This repository contains Terraform code to create a Linode instance and deploy a website to it.
-The infrastructure is managed using Hashicorp Terraform Cloud.
-Deployments are triggered from GitHub Actions workflows.
+This repository contains Terraform code to create a VPC and various types of Kubernetes clusters in GKE.
+GitHub Actions workflows are used to deploy the infrastructure to GCP.
+Terraform state is stored in Cloud Storage.
+This repository supports two environments: `dev` and `prod`.
+Each environment points to a different branch, `develop` and `main`, respectively.
+It assumes that both environments contain the same resources with some variation in the configuration.

 ## Setting up your own project
+Maintainers need to set up configuration in both GCP and GitHub.

-### [Owners] GCP
+### GCP
 * Login to GCP account.
 * Create a service account like `k8s-environment-terraform-cicd` to use for CICD.
-* Create a service account JSON file.
-* Create the buckets for Terraform state like `prod-tf-state-bucket`.
-The bucket names are specified in the `backend/{env}.tfvars` file.
+For this example, the CICD service account is `k8s-environment-terraform-cicd@florenciacomuzzi.iam.gserviceaccount.com`.
-* Go to the bucket > Permissions > Add Member > Service Account > k8s-environment-terraform-cicd@florenciacomuzzi.iam.gserviceaccount.com > Role >
+Go to Cloud Console > IAM & Admin > Service Accounts > CREATE SERVICE ACCOUNT.
-  * Storage Object Admin
+* Click on the new service account on the dashboard > Keys > Add key.
+This will download a service account JSON file which will be used by GitHub Actions.
+* Add roles to the CICD service account.
+Go to Cloud Console > IAM & Admin > IAM > search for the service account > Edit principal (the pencil icon on the right of the service account) > Add role:
   * Compute Network Admin
   * Kubernetes Engine Cluster Admin
   * Compute Security Admin